FaithAlone.net

 Notice elements of the story:

-Islamic tradition also tells us that God's way of delivering Abraham from the fire involved making nearby animals rush to extinguish the fire, all of which complied except for the gecko, which tried to blow the fire towards Abraham:
+Islamic tradition also notes that God's way of delivering Abraham from the fire involved making nearby animals rush to extinguish the fire, all of which complied except for the gecko, which tried to blow the fire towards Abraham:

 Tafsir Ibn Kathir - Surah 21:68-70